akshaykmr/oorja/docs/project-overview.md

 oorja also uses some of the latest technology in web browser namely [WebRTC](http://webrtc-security.github.io/) which allows for Real time communications between browsers.
 This is used for sharing video/audio and data between room participants.
-The previously linked page describes a typical webrtc application with signalling server and some involved technologies such as ICE, STUN and TURN.
+The previously linked page describes a typical webrtc application with signaling server and some involved technologies such as ICE, STUN and TURN.
 For the webRTC part of this project oorja uses another open source project [licode](http://lynckia.com/licode/index.html).
-Rather than implementing a custom signalling server oorja uses licode since it offers more benefits such as
+Rather than implementing a custom signaling server oorja uses licode since it offers more benefits such as
  - Abstracted API for managing streams (not having to deal with cross browser quirks).
  - active development and bug fixes
  - distributed
- - helps in seperation of concerns.
+ - helps in separation of concerns.
  - Apart from videoconferencing it can be used for streaming and recording.
  - By default oorja uses p2p mode which gives good quality 1:1 video calls, but quality is likely to degrade with many more people.
 If needed the mcu of licode can be used to relay video stream to other clients.
 This results in less cpu usage (star vs full mesh) for each client albeit more server costs(due to the mcu, hence disabled for now).